magao-x/magaox_poppy/README.md

 Please note that different notebooks will have different setups.

-The notebooks to focus on are:
+The notebook(s) to focus on are:
 - <b>magaox_surfaceCheck</b>: Investigates the surface quality of each optical element as it contributes to the vAPP PSF dark hole contrast level
-- <b>magaoxFunctions.py</b>: Contains full MagAO-X design but no aberrated surfaces.
-Will use the same masks.

 All the other notebooks are present as references and are not necessary for understanding the two major notebooks mentioned above.

 ## Warnings, Disclaimers
-A lot of the code will have walls of warnings.
+A lot of the code may have walls of warnings.
 They are not detrimental to the operation.
+Later notebooks have "silenced" most of the wall of warnings.

 The bare minimum files are posted.
 If there is a file missing in the repository that is mandatory for calculating the science PSFs, please contact me and I will upload it.